 CHIPA uses its LOC criteria as guidelines, not absolute standards, and considers them in conjunction with other indications of a member's needs, strengths, and treatment history in determining the best placement for a member.
 LOC criteria are applied to determine appropriate care for all members.
-In general, members will only be certified behavioral health services if they meet the specific medical necessity criteria for a particular LOCC.
+In general, members are registered for services only if they meet the specific medical necessity criteria for a particular level of care.
 However, the individual's needs and characteristics of the local service delivery system are taken into consideration prior to the making of UM decisions.

-5.4.
-CHIPA Utilization Management Terms and Definitions
+5.3.
+Utilization Management Terms and Definitions

-The definitions below describe utilization review, including the types of the authorization requests and UM determinations, as used to guide CHIPA's UM reviews and decision-making.
+The definitions below describe utilization review including the types of the authorization requests and UM determinations, as used to guide CHIPA's UM reviews and decision-making.
 All determinations are based upon review of the information provided and available to CHIPA at the time.

-TABLE 5-1: CHIPA UM TERMS AND DEFINITIONS
+CHIPA UM TERMS AND DEFINITIONS

-TERM DEFINITION Adverse Determination A decision to deny, terminate, or modify (an approval of fewer days, units or another level of care other than was requested, which the practitioner does not agree with) an admission, continued inpatient stay, or the availability of any other behavioral health care service, for: a.
-Failure to meet the requirements for coverage based on medical necessity b.
-Appropriateness of healthcare setting and level of care effectiveness c.
-Termination of health plan benefits For Medi-Cal members, an Adverse Benefit Determination is any of the following actions taken by CHIPA: 1.
-The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit.
-2. The reduction, suspension, or termination of a previously authorized service.
-3. The denial, in whole or in part, of payment for a service.
-4. The failure to provide services in a timely manner.
-5. The failure to act within the required timeframes for standard resolution of Grievances and Appeals.
-6. For a resident of a rural area with only one provider, the denial of the beneficiary's request to obtain services outside the network.
-7. The denial of a beneficiary's request to dispute financial liability.
+TERM DEFINITION Adverse Benefit Determination An Adverse Benefit Determination is defined to mean any of the following actions (including determinations involving medical necessity, appropriateness, setting, covered benefits, and financial liability) taken by CHIPA: The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit.
+The reduction, suspension, or termination of a previously authorized service.
+The denial, in whole or in part, of payment for a service.
+The failure to provide services in a timely manner.
+The failure to act within the required timeframes for standard resolution of Grievances and Appeals.
+For a resident of a rural area with only one MCP, the denial of the beneficiary's request to obtain services outside the network.
+The denial of a beneficiary's request to dispute financial liability.
+Non-Urgent Concurrent Review and Decision Any review for an extension of a previously approved, ongoing course of treatment over a period of time or number of days or treatments.
+A non-urgent concurrent decision may authorize or modify requested treatment over a period of time or a number of days or treatments, or deny requested treatment, in a non-acute treatment setting.